jhartST/nodejs-dotest/README.md

 dotest
 ======

-One dev dependency to run ESLint, your test.js, coverage and report to Coveralls.
-Or only run the test.js without doing anything else.
+One dev dependency to run ESLint, your test.js, coverage and report to Coveralls.io Or only run the test.js without doing anything else.

 * It first lists all new commits sinces the last release (tag) without their relative date and author